-Deciding whether you should delve in stocks isn’t as easy as blinking your eye or waking up the next morning with the sense of urgency to open account and start trading.
-You have to think this thoroughly and perform an assessment if you are financially and mentally ready for it.
+Deciding whether you should delve into stocks isn’t as easy as blinking your eye or waking up the next morning with the sense of urgency to open an account and start trading.
+You have to think about this thoroughly and perform an assessment if you are financially and mentally ready for it.

 2. List down the things you want to achieve.